da-the-dev/b-r-u-h-Discord-bot/README.md

     > ```
     >
     > This will create a voice channel 'coolgang' and a text channel 'coolgang' and allow only you, user @bro, user @bruh and user @supercooldaniel to use them.
--   `!delete` will delete the created group.
+-   `!delgrp` will delete the created group.
--   `!sign` will set an *'owner'* of the bot on the server.
-This user aquires access to commands such ass `!setTrade`, etc.
+-   `!sign` will set an _'owner'_ of the bot on the server.
+This user aquires access to commands such as `!settings`, etc.
--   `!trade` requieres a channel to be selected with `setTrade` *(do `!sign` beforehand)*.
+-   `!trade` requieres a channel to be selected with `!settings` _(do `!sign` beforehand _(owners only)_)_ .
 This command lets users trade with each other.
 Just send a trade link in a trade channel and now you can be selected to trade by other users with `!trade @user`.
 This opens a browser tab with a trade.
 Links don't expire as long as the trade channel is valid.
 You can update your trade link by just sending a new one.
--   `!setTrade` sets the channel to be used for trading between users. `!trade` can't be used without of it.
+-   `!settings` ⏤ the ultimate command only given to owners.
+It is in work right now, but you already can do some stuff with it.
+Bot replies with a cool-looking message and reactions to it.
+Pick one option are react with appropriate letter.
+The bot will execute your command.
+No one can interfere while you are changing the settings.

 #### OK, the commands are nice, how do I use them?

 Just enter the command in chat.